EFTEC/StateMachineOne/README.md

 ## Version

+* 2.10 2020-10-15
+   * Logs now are separated by ,, instead of |.
+It is because some message could uses "|"
+   * Log state, we added the number of transaction.
+* saveDbJob(): Update in the database: The library doesn't update fields that aren't changed.
+For this,  it creates a backup variable every time a job is loaded and it compares the backup with the job to save.

 * 2.9.2 2020-09-29 saveDbJob() updated the primary key field.
 Now, it skips to update it.
 * 2.9.1 2020-09-22 cacheMachine() now works correctly.
 * 2.9 2020-09-20 The flags are visualized differently.
 Also the serialization of text_job now use serialize instead